regmi-saugat/MachineLearning_DeepLearning/README.md

 ![Images](https://github.com/regmi-saugat/MachineLearning_DeepLearning/blob/main/Images/Day%20-%2016.png)

 **Day17 of MachineLearningDeepLearning**
 - **Text Classification:** Text classification is the task of assigning one or more categories to a given piece of text from a larger set of possible categories.It can be used to organize, structure, and categorize text data from various sources, such as emails, documents, social media, etc..
 Some common applications of text classification are sentiment analysis, topic labeling, spam detection, and intent detection.
 On my journey of MachineLearningDeepLearning, Today I learned about The Pipeline for Building Text Classifications Systems.
 Here, I have presented the implementation of Text Classification in Economic News Dataset and applied some pre processing techniques and applied CountVectorizer for transforming text documents into a matrix of token and implemented Naive Bayes, Logistic Regression and Support Vector Machines algorithm in the given snapshot.
+I hope you will gain some insights and hope you will spend time learning the topics.
+Excited about the days ahead!

       One typically follows these steps when building a text classification system:
       1. Collect or create a labeled dataset suitable for the task.